m-alani/portfolio_workshops/README.md

 Welcome!

-Over here, you will find information and shared resources for the ePortfolio workshops that CS Hub is holding @ York University on the winter of 2016
+Over here, you will find information and shared resources for the ePortfolio workshops that CS Hub is hosting @ York University on the winter of 2016

-We will be covering the basics (and sometimes advanced) of front-end web development, with emphasis on tools and technologies which you can use to easily create an online portfolio.
+We will be covering the basics (and sometimes advanced topics) of front-end web development, with emphasis on tools and technologies which you can use to easily create an online portfolio.
 The series are broken into 3 workshops, each with its own topics.
 We will keep you updated (dates, rooms, topics, etc.) through this page, so make sure to bookmark it.

 -----